Do you want to limit how many tweets show in your website’s Twitter widget?

 If potential customers can’t use your site easily, they’re not going to stick around to buy something, are they?

-So how about we look at an easy way to limit the number of Tweets in a WordPress widget, so everyone can comfortably navigate your site.
+Now, let’s look at an easy way to limit the number of tweets in a WordPress widget, so everyone can comfortably navigate your site.